Confronted by the vacant rowhouse slated for destruction on Druid Hill Avenue, Peter Brooks is filled with conflicting emotions

 Current plans call for saving 100 bricks and the marble steps from the Cab Calloway house.

-The plan, still in a working stage, is to develop a “Cab Calloway Square” across 2.7 acres of mostly cleared land, bounded by Division Street on the west, Baker Street on the north, Gold Street on the south and Druid Hill Avenue on the east.
+The plan, still in an embryonic stage, is to establish a “Cab Calloway Square” across 2.7 acres of mostly cleared land bounded by Division Street on the west, Baker Street on the north, Gold Street on the south and Druid Hill Avenue on the east.

 “I spent a lot of my time in that rough and raucous Baltimore Negro night life with loud music, heavy drinking and the kind of moral standards or lack of them that my parents looked down on.
 I managed pretty well in both of these worlds, I suppose, because I was accustomed to thinking for myself.”

-– From Cab Calloway’s 1976 autobiography, Of Minnie the Moocher and Me.
+– From Calloway’s 1976 autobiography, Of Minnie the Moocher and Me.

 While grateful that the proposed park will be named after his grandfather, Brooks says he is deeply disappointed by the demolition plans.